kaviyabakiyavel/Paradise_Nursery_React/README.md

 1. Landing Page with background and Get Started button
 2. Product Listing Page with 6+ plants and Add to Cart
 3. Header with dynamic cart count
-4. Shopping Cart Page with quantity update & delete
+4. Shopping Cart Page with quantity add, update, remove
 5. Routing between pages
 6. Global cart state using Context API